 If your organization hasn’t given much thought to disaster recovery up until now, this is a great place to start.
 Disaster Recovery Institute (DRI) is a nonprofit that helps businesses prepare for (and recover from) disasters.
 They are a leader in business continuity education, offering corporate training for businesses of all sizes.
 Corporate training is available on-site, off-site or online, customized to the business’s needs.
 DRI is a great resource for understanding all aspects of business continuity and for putting together a comprehensive plan.

 In a disaster, communication is critical.
 You’ll need an effective way to send emergency communications to personnel, whether it’s a few key stakeholders, team managers or an entire global workforce.
 Everbridge’s platforms provide integrated solutions for delivering “the right message, to the right people, at the right time, during critical events.”
 The platform is designed to know the best way to reach people at any given time and will keep on trying to connect with them via various modes until they confirm.

 A single software solution won’t help you magically restore your operations after a disaster.
-However, applications like Assurance can be great tools for planning, identifying your risks, complying with federal regulations and managing incidents.
+However, business continuity applications like those from Castellan can be great tools for planning, identifying your risks, complying with federal regulations and managing incidents.
 It replaces your standard disaster plan document and allows your plan administrators to easily update and manage the plan online via mobile or desktop devices.

 By some estimates, roughly 25% of businesses do not reopen after a disaster – often because of the seemingly insurmountable obstacles that arise within the first 48 hours.
 For many businesses, the chance of survival significantly diminishes with each day of downtime.
-Agility Recovery, in partnership with the U.S. Small Business Association, provides a range of solutions for businesses who have been crippled by a disaster, including emergency office space, backup power supplies, restoration of communications and computer systems.
+Agility Recovery, in partnership with the U.S. Small Business Association, provides a range of solutions for businesses that have been crippled by a disaster, including emergency office space, backup power supplies and restoration of communications and computer systems.

 U.S. Small Business Administration (SBA)